-Over twenty years ago when it first opened, Lam’s was a tiny grocery store barely larger than 700 square feet.
-It was a family-run affair like most other small businesses in Little Saigon.
+Over twenty-five years ago when it first opened, Lam’s was a tiny grocery store barely larger than 700 square feet.
+It was a family-run affair like most other small businesses in Seattle’s International District.
 Mac and Judy Lam would put in long hours with their five kids — three sons and two daughters — who would come in after school and on the weekends to help out.

 The key ingredients for their success were friendly service and quality products at a great value for the money.
 Those values still ring true for the family business today.
 Lam’s Seafood expanded from 700 square feet to about 7,000 square feet more than a decade ago, and is now located on South King Street just east of 12th Avenue South.
 Lam’s is the place to go for the freshest seafood, fruits and vegetables.
 If you’re into Southeast Asian cuisine, Lam’s is your one-stop source for authentic ingredients.